+What can you find at flea markets?
+Just about anything.
 Does the world have a shopping capital?
-I'd argue that it does…
+I'd argue it does, and it's Florida.

-Not even 100 garage sales or 1,000 mega malls could display the varied inventory you'll discover.
-Hawked by itinerant dealers, working farmers, part-time collectors and professional merchants from across the Southeast (and, in the winter, from across America), a curious collection of super-affordable merchandise fill indoor booths and outdoor fields.
+Not even 100 mega malls or 1,000 garage sales could display the varied inventory you'll discover at flea markets.
+Hawked by itinerant dealers, working farmers, part-time collectors, and professional merchants from across the Southeast (and, in the winter, from across America), a curious collection of super-affordable merchandise fills indoor booths and outdoor fields.

 Waldo Farmers and Flea Market

 17805 U.S. Highway 301, Waldo